 Road-mapping a project is one of the very first answers that would pop in our minds if we are asked what is the purpose of Gantt charts, right?
 Well, in as much as this is true, we need to understand that this basically includes several aspects such as dates, deadlines, vision, aims, resources, tasks, and so forth.

 Gantt chart based tools today gives users the opportunity to efficiently adjust their projects appropriately.
 With its timeline, any member of your team is able to visually assess their progress by seeing where they are now and what is expected of them.

 The ball is now in your court

-So what is a Gantt chart is used for and the purpose of it as ultimately to save you you resource hours, minimize client complaints, and avoid project delays.
+So now that you know what is a Gantt chart used for and the purpose of it is ultimately to save you resource hours, minimize client complaints, and avoid project delays.
 It's all about managing and controlling the project through the various phases.